isadri/inception/README.md

 ![Screenshot from 2024-02-10 18-13-44](https://github.com/isadri/inception/assets/116354167/5634f2a3-5c9e-4f47-8999-e08f07afe0f4)

-You can keep playing with the container for as along as you like.
+You can keep playing with the container as along as you like.
 When you're done, type `exit` or *Ctl-D*, and you'll return to the command prompt of your host.
 Now the container has stopped running.
 The container only runs for as long as the command we specified, `/bin/bash`, is running.
 Once we exited the container, that command ended, and the container was stopped.

 > [!NOTE]